goto40/mdsd/README.md

 **Question**: Why do we generate 100% of the item code, but not the algorithm code?
-**Answer**: We think that algorithm development deserves much creativiy.
+**Answer**: We think that algorithm development deserves much creativity.
 This makes it important to have two independent implementations (together with some documentation, e.g. as python notebook).
 A single source for such an algorithm would obscure how the algorithm works.
 This is part of the